wdtaylor30/wdtaylor30.github.io/_pages/writing-samples.md

 My final project from POLI 281: Data in Politics I, analyzing voter wait times by demograpic.

 [Academic writing sample II](/files/paper4.pdf).
-A shorter paper from POLI 130: Intro to Comparative Politics, comparing the impact of education on the development of strong domestic economies.
+A shorter paper from POLI 130: Intro to Comparative Politics, exploring the impact of education on the development of strong domestic economies.

 [Code selections](https://github.com/wdtaylor30/SPEC_Lab).